0BAB1/HOLY_CORE_COURSE/tutorial.md

 //...
 ```

-As you can see, I got myself some new other values than deadbeef to add a bit or enthropy in there.
+As you can see, I got myself some new other values than deadbeef to add a bit or "enthropy" in there.
 Here is the updated data memory :

 ```txt
 AEAEAEAE